qeaml/FFDef/README.md

 format or a unique file format version.
 Each file format has a human-friendly name and a namespace used in the generated C code.

-For examples of these definition files, check the [tests directory][tests-dir].
+For examples of these definition files, check the [examples directory](examples).

 ## Build